pandas-dev/pandas/doc/source/timeseries.rst

    offset.rollforward(d)
    offset.rollback(d)

-It's definitely worth exploring the ``pandas.core.datetools`` module and the various docstrings for the classes.
+It's definitely worth exploring the ``pandas.tseries.offsets`` module and the various docstrings for the classes.

 Parametric offsets